nestauk/sg_covid_impact/reports/technical_report/4_results.md

 Proportion of notices in each Scottish council area compared to the baseline occurrence within the Glass dataset.
 Areas with a higher proportion of notices than baseline are more likely to have posted a notice than would be expected and vice versa.
 </div>

-Figure [@fig:notice_proportion_laua] shows that as well as being responsible for the source of a large proportion of both organisation descriptions and Covid-19 notices, business websites in Edinburgh and Glasgow were noticeably more likely to post notices than would be expected.
+[@Fig:notice_proportion_laua] shows that as well as being responsible for the source of a large proportion of both organisation descriptions and Covid-19 notices, business websites in Edinburgh and Glasgow were noticeably more likely to post notices than would be expected.

 <div class=altair s3_path="uk_vs_scotland_notices_by_section.json" static_path="uk_vs_scotland_notices_by_section.png" id="fig:notice_proportion_section">Proportion of notices by SIC section each month compared to the baseline proportion of organisations in the Glass dataset - split by both Scotland and the whole UK.
 Sections with a higher proportion of notices than baseline are more likely to have posted a notice than would be expected and vice versa.
 </div>

-Figure [@fig:notice_proportion_section] paints a more interesting picture.
+[@Fig:notice_proportion_section] paints a more interesting picture.
 Construction business websites were much less likely to post notices than would be expected.
 Whilst this could be because construction companies were less likely to have been impacted by Covid from May, the more likely explanation is that construction company websites are not where clients of these companies go to get information - updates are likely to come through other channels such as word of mouth.
 One surprising feature of this figure is that *Wholesale and Retail Trade* business websites were more likely to post notices than expected at the level of the UK; however *Wholesale and Retail Trade* business websites in Scotland were less likely.